Child marriage in Pakistan: Causes

 In certain situations, it is known as dand or bada in Sindh, vani in Punjab, and swara in Khyber Pakhtunkhwa and the tribal areas.
 In this practice, an accused family gives its girl or girls in marriage to an aggrieved family to settle a blood feud between the two parties.

 At times, women and girl children are deprived of their property rights by symbolically marrying them to the Quran.
 This ensures that the girl child will not bear children in the future and will not demand her rightful share in the family property.
 Sometimes poor parents who cannot afford to marry their daughters rely on this symbolic arrangement.

 Exchange marriage or Watta Satta is also practiced in many parts of Pakistan.
 In a watta satta arrangement, both families trade brides.
 Both families must have a daughter and a son and must be willing to betroth them to the daughter and son of the other family.
 Watta satta marriages put females in a precarious position as a divorce between one of the couples may trigger a divorce between the other couple because of strong sibling ties.
 Such marriages are a crime if child marriages are involved in the arrangement.

 Another custom in Pakistan, called swara or vani, involves village elders solving family disputes or settling unpaid debts by marrying off girls.
 The average marriage age of swara girls is between 5 and 9.

+The phenomenon known as "monsoon brides" has been brought on by the consequences of climate change, which have been more apparent in recent years.
+Although there haven't been any official studies on child marriage, nonprofit organizations like Sujag Sansar claim that anecdotal evidence points to the practice being more common throughout the country.